Robert Whitehead (Virginia politician): Political career

 Upon admission to the Virginia bar, Whitehead tried to practice law in Lynchburg with J. Lindsey Coleman, but ultimately returned to Nelson County to practice law with his father beginning in 1921.
 Their office (established 1853) was on the courthouse green.
 Like his father and grandfather, Whitehead was elected Commonwealth Attorney of Nelson County and served from 1933-1941 (the three Whitehead prosecutors served a total of 72 years).

 Although Virginia's Byrd Organization (while also Democrats) opposed many of President Franklin Delano Rooosevelt's reforms, and especially President Harry S Truman after he abolished racial segregation in the armed forces, Whitehead served as one of the Democratic Electors for FDR's third term in 1936, and later as Virginia State Chairman of the Truman Barkley Straight Ticket Committee in 1948.
 He was also a director of The First National Bank of Nelson County, and active in the Ruritan club, the American Legion, and on the Executive Committee of the Virginia State Bar.

 A Democratic member of the House of Delegates from 1942-1960, Whitehead often opposed the Byrd Organization, which gave him poor committee assignments and often sought to marginalize him.
 During the Massive Resistance crisis in Virginia, Whitehead often pleaded with fellow legislators to save public education.
 He vehemently opposed radical interpositionists led by James J. Kilpatrick, and thought U.S. Rep. Howard Smith (a Byrd organization lieutenant) was a moderating voice, so one analyst called him a "cushioning segregationist."
 The most ardent segregationists proposed to withhold all state funds or even close any school or district that integrated, a stance Whitehead vehemently opposed.
 So as fellow legislators passed the Stanley Plan to prevent implementation of Brown v.
 Board of Education, Whitehead was often among the mere four or five dissenters.
 After a three-judge federal panel and the Virginia Supreme Court on January 18, 1959 declared key aspects of the Stanley Plan unconstitutional, Whitehead was appointed to the Perrow Commission, which sought gradual integration.
 The district number for Nelson and Amherst counties changed often during Whitehead's nearly two decades of service.
 It was the 49th district in the 1953, 1955 and 1959 elections.

 Death and legacy

 Whitehead died a few months after the end of the 1960 legislative session.
-He is buried beside his wife, Sallie, in the Trinity Episcopal Church graveyard in Arrington, Virginia.
 His portrait hangs in the Nelson County courthouse.
 His papers for the last couple of years of his life are held by the University of Virginia library, as part of its special collections.
 Old Dominion University has also placed several transcripts of his speeches during the Massive Resistance crisis online.
 The Nelson County Historical Society honored him in February, 2012.